MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

 # Onboard provider instance

 [!include [banner](includes/banner.md)]

+This topic describes the steps required to onboard a provider instancen in Microsoft Dynamics 365 Intelligent Order Management.

 > [!NOTE]
 > If you followed the previous provider creation steps you can skip this section, since you have already created these application connections.